Matthew J. Cavanagh

 - Defended market-leading manufacturer of high-performance specialty blending products against patent infringement allegations through trial.

-- Represented both patent owners and accused infringers in patent infringement lawsuits.
+- Represented a variety of patent owners and accused infringers in patent infringement lawsuits involving various technologies, including mechanical devices, chemical solutions, wireless video technology, and electronic controllers.

 - Provided opinions and counsel to various companies and individuals regarding patent invalidity, patent infringement and patentability.